vimeo/psalm/docs/contributing/philosophy.md

 ## Psalm's primary purpose is finding bugs

-Psalm does a lot, but the main thing people use it for is to find potential bugs in their code.
+Psalm does a lot, but people mainly use it to find potential bugs in their code.

+All other functionality – the language server, security analysis, manipulating/fixing code is a secondary concern.

 ## Psalm’s primary execution environment is the command line